-- Working with partners to focus program resources on entrepreneurs who can achieve early customer acquisition while maintaining base operations in BC. - Managing Venture Acceleration Programs. - Overseeing a network of accelerators, known as the BC Acceleration Network. - Providing regional support in the form of curated solutions and connecting innovators and potential buyers for early validation and a roadmap to global markets. - Working with government to enhance the opportunities for innovative technology companies.
+- Working with partners to focus program resources on entrepreneurs who can achieve early customer acquisition while maintaining base operations in B.C. - Managing Venture Acceleration Programs. - Overseeing a network of accelerators, known as the B.C.
+Acceleration Network across the province. - Providing regional support in the form of curated solutions and match-making innovators to potential buyers for early validation and a roadmap to global markets. - Working with government to encourage the purchase of innovative technology products that allow for more efficient delivery of government services.

-Performance Measure 3: Entrepreneurs who can build a successful venture based in BC.
+Performance Measure 3: Entrepreneurs who can build a successful venture based in B.C.

-Performance Measure 2015/16 2016/17 2017/18 2018/19 2019/20

-Actual Forecast Target Target Target

-The percentage of participants in

-BC Innovation Council-funded

-programs who are assessed as being 93% 93% 93% 93% 93%
+Performance Measure 1 2016/17 2017/18 2018/19 2019/20 Actual Target Target Target The percentage of participants in BC Innovation Council-funded programs who are assessed as being able to be successful in their venture without needing to leave B.C. to do so.
+2 95% 93% 93% 93%

-able to be successful in their 9370 9370 9370 9370 9370

-venture without needing to leave

-BC to do so.
-1

 Entrepreneurs with early stage innovative concepts and business ventures are highly mobile.
-For many, it is tempting to move to new locations outside of BC to be near their key customers, suppliers or investors.
-BC Innovation Council assesses the likelihood that a venture will stay in BC to avoid committing taxpayer resources to ventures that are destined to create jobs elsewhere.
-The likelihood is tied to the ability to build relationships with customers, suppliers and investors from BC.
+For many, it is tempting to move to new locations outside of B.C. to be near their key customers, suppliers or investors.
+BC Innovation Council assesses the likelihood that a venture will stay in B.C. to avoid committing taxpayer resources to ventures that are destined to create jobs elsewhere.
+The likelihood is tied to the ability to build relationships with customers, suppliers and investors from B.C.

-As a result of effective assessment during in-take sessions, the vast majority of ventures supported by BC Innovation Council-funded programs are expected to be successful without needing to leave BC.
+As a result of effective assessment during in-take sessions, the vast majority of ventures supported by BC Innovation Council-funded programs are expected to be successful without needing to leave B.C.
 Some BC Innovation Council-funded programs are also aimed to cultivate the next generation of entrepreneurs through fostering interest and skill-building within the student population.
-While these programs are highly effective in equipping the next cohort of potential entrepreneurs with the right skills, it is conceivable that a small percentage of student-focused ventures accepted into these programs will need to exit BC to be successful.
-Looking forward, a new target of 93% has been established using 2015/16 as a baseline year.
+While these programs are highly effective in equipping the next cohort of potential entrepreneurs with the right skills, it is conceivable that a small percentage of student-focused ventures accepted into these programs will need to exit B.C. to be successful.
+Looking forward, a new target of 93 per cent has been established using 2015/16 as a baseline year.